You found our list of virtual campfire ideas.

 Whatever your critter comfort level, you can enjoy animal encounters during online camping trips by watching animal cams.
 Simply queue up a wildlife webcam with your favorite forest creatures, share your screen, and enjoy.

-Here are some forrest animal cams to check out:
+Here are some forest animal cams to check out:

 For a more interactive experience, you can find a webcam that permits the audience to feed the animals, such as DashDucks.